 Cerebral ischemia is defined by inadequate blood supply to neural tissue leading to an oxygen shortage.
 A person will lose consciousness after 10 seconds of interrupted blood flow to the brain, and other symptoms of cerebral ischemia include impairments in vision, body movement, and speaking abilities.
 Previous research has indicated treating mice with a molecule called nicotinamide mononucleotide (NMN) protects against ischemic brain damage and promotes cellular health by reducing fragmentation of the cell’s powerhouse, the mitochondria.
 However, the molecular mechanism by which this occurs remains unclear.

-Recently, a group of scientists from The University of Maryland and the Veterans Affairs Maryland Health Center published a study in Experimental Neurology where they demonstrated that supplementing NMN to mice with cerebral ischemia improved mitochondrial health by reducing molecular tags called “acetylation” on proteins in the mitochondria.
+A group of scientists from The University of Maryland and the Veterans Affairs Maryland Health Center published a study in Experimental Neurology where they demonstrated that supplementing NMN to mice with cerebral ischemia improved mitochondrial health by reducing molecular tags called “acetylation” on proteins in the mitochondria.
 The administration of this molecule also reduced mitochondrial fission, a molecular process whereby the mitochondria split apart so that they are smaller in size, and reduced the quantity of reactive oxygen species–chemically reactive and physiologically damaging molecules–in cells.

 NMN boosts levels of a molecule called nicotinamide adenine dinucleotide (NAD+), an essential molecule supporting fundamental reactions in generating energy in the mitochondria.
 Researchers have proposed that NAD+ levels diminish following cerebral ischemia, affecting enzymes that depend on NAD+ to function.
 Sirtuins, such as sirtuin 3 (SIRT3), are NAD+ dependent enzymes that remove the molecular tags from mitochondrial proteins in a cellular process called “deacetylation.”